Rough stochastic filtering: Connecting rough and stochastic filtering

 In the following, we assume all the coefficients $\phi(t,x,\BY)= \phi(t,x,Y_t),$ for $\phi=b,\sigma, f, h.$ Let $\mu$ be given by \eqref{equ:CP_Rmk39}

-\begin{theorem} Suppose \cref{assum:CME} and \cref{assum:R} hold.
+\begin{theorem} Let \cref{assum:CME} and \cref{assum:R} hold.
 Let $\mu^{\BY}$is be a solution to the rough Zakai equation in the sense of Definition \ref{def:solutionroughZakai}.
-Then its randomization $\bar{\mu}$ is a solution to the classical Zakai equation, in the sense of \eqref{equ:ZakNonDeg} when the test function is choosen to be in $\mathcal{C}^{3}_b$. \end{theorem} \begin{remark} (i) As noted in Remark \ref{rem:CP24_23} one can switch from $\mathcal{C}^{3}_b$ to ${C}^2_b$ and also time-dependent test functions. (ii) Strictly speaking, in \eqref{equ:ZakNonDeg} coefficients are of the formn $\phi (t,x,Y_t)$ which amounts to a very explicit form of causality; our setup clearly allows to deal with more general form of the classical Zakai equation but to stay aligned with \cite{CP24} will not not discuss this further here. \end{remark}
+Then its randomization $\bar{\mu}$ is a solution to the classical Zakai equation, in the sense of \eqref{equ:ZakNonDeg} when the test function is choosen to be in $\mathcal{C}^{3}_b$. \end{theorem} \begin{remark} (i) As noted in \cref{rem:CP24_23}, one can switch from $\mathcal{C}^{3}_b$ to ${C}^2_b$, the classical space of bounded, twice continuously differentiable functions with bounded derivatives, and allow for time-dependent test functions. (ii) Strictly speaking, in \eqref{equ:ZakNonDeg} coefficients are of the form $\phi (t,x,Y_t)$ which amounts to a very explicit form of causality; our setup clearly allows to deal with more general form of the classical Zakai equation but to stay aligned with \cite{CP24} will not not discuss this further here. \end{remark}

 \begin{proof} For any test function $\varphi \in \mathcal{C}^3_b (\mathbb{R}^{d_X} ; \mathbb{R})$, by Proposition \ref{prop:roughZakai_integralform} we have the integral equation

 where $(\mu^\BY (\Gamma^\BY \varphi), \ \mu(\Gamma^{\BY} \Gamma^{\BY}\varphi+ (\Gamma^{\BY})' \varphi)) \in \SD^{2 \alpha}_Y$ is a deterministic $Y$-controlled rough path.
 Note that for $\phi(t,\BY) = \mu^\BY_t (A^\BY_t \varphi),\ \mu^\BY_t (\Gamma_t^\BY \varphi),\ \mu_t(\Gamma^{\BY}_t \Gamma^{\BY}_t \varphi+ (\Gamma^{\BY}_t)' \varphi)$, $\phi:[0,T] \times \SC_T \rightarrow \R$ is measurable and causal.
 Besides, $\mu^{\BY}_0(\varphi)= \E[\varphi(X_0)]= \E'[\varphi(X_0(\ome'))]$ for any $\BY \in \SC_T.$ Then according to \cite[Theorem 3.9]{FLZ25}, we have \be \mu^{\BY}_t(\varphi)|_{\BY=\BY(\ome'')} = \E[\varphi(X_0)] + \int_0^t \overline{\mu_t^{\BY} (A_t^{\BY} \varphi)} \ dr + \int_0^t \overline{\mu_t^{\BY} (\Gamma_t^{\BY} \varphi)} \ d Y_r, \ee where $\overline{ \phi_t^{\BY} } := \phi(t,{\BY})|_{\BY=\BY(\ome'')}= \phi(t,Y)|_{Y=Y(\ome'')}$ by \cref{assum:CME} (i).
 Note that for any measurable $F:[0,T] \times \R^{d_X} \times \SC_T \rightarrow \R,$ by \cref{thm:mu_as_process} (i.1),